openpaymentseurope/docs/docs/getstarted.md

 ---
 id: getstarted
-title: Connect to API
+title: Get access
-sidebar_label: Connect to API
+sidebar_label: Get access
 ---

-To integrate to Open Payments's API you need to do the following steps.
+To get access to Open Payments's API you need to do the following steps.
 If you only want to test the sandbox environment, step 1-3 is enough.

 ### 1. Sign up in the Developer Portal